 According to legend, this statue is one of two statues of Kannon that were carved together by a monk named Tokudo Shonin in 721 CE.

 The pious monk discovered a mammoth camphor tree in the mountain forests near the village of Hase in the Nara region.
 The camphor tree was so large, that he decided that he could have two statues carved from it.
-The one he commissioned to be carved from the lower part of the truck was enshrined in Hase-dera Temple near Nara in Yamato Province.
+The one he commissioned to be carved from the lower part of the truck was enshrined in Hase-dera Temple near Nara, which was part of the then Yamato Province.
 He didnt know what to do with the other.
 So he set it adrift in the sea, for it to find the place with which it had a karmic connection.

 According to local folklore, some fifteen years later on a stormy night in 736 CE , the statue washed ashore at Nagai Beach on the Miura Peninsula not far from Kamakura.